How to Start an RIA

 Legal and Regulatory Requirements

 Familiarize yourself with the legal and regulatory framework governing RIAs, including registration requirements, compliance obligations, and ongoing reporting responsibilities.
-To mitigate legal risks and maintain the integrity of your RIA, ensure compliance with securities laws, anti-money laundering regulations, and other relevant statutes.
+To mitigate legal risks and maintain the integrity of your RIA, ensure compliance with:

 The Registration Process